VladVeliciu/Bachelor/README.md

 This is my BSc thesis developed in 2024 at UTCN.
 Please do not copy or submit this work as your own.
 Referencing this repository is allowed.
+Native CAD and simulation project files (e.g. Proteus, PSIM) as well as manufacturing files (Gerbers, pick-and-place) are intentionally not included.